chronicleworks/chronicle/docs/docs/domain_modelling.md

 #### Researcher

-A researcher is a Person who submits SearchParameters to a search engine and then creates References to Evidence.
+A researcher is a Person who submits SearchParameter to a search engine and then creates References to Evidence.

 #### Editor